Asia-Pacific Economic Cooperation Business Travel Card

-Currently, 19 of the 21 participating APEC economies issue ABTCs to their qualifying citizens.
-These foreign ABTC holders are able to enter Canada using designated APEC lines at Canada’s eight major international airports in the following cities:
+Currently, 19 of the 21 participating APEC countries issue ABTCs.
+Foreign cardholders can enter Canada using designated APEC lines at eight major international airports in the following cities:

 - a valid ABTC;